Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

 This may take some debugging.
 Be sure to consult the man pages to detemine the proper inputs:

+  Recall:
+  - 1st arg: rdi, edi, di, dil
+  - 2nd arg: rsi, esi, si, sil
+  - 3rd arg: rdx, edx, dx, dl

 - Open:

         man -s 2 open

     0) Syscall: 2
+    1) Path: rsp
-    1) Path: push 'flag.txt' to the stack, then use rsp as the input for this param
+       push 'flag.txt' to the stack, then use rsp as the input for this param
-    2) Flag:
+    2) Flag: 2
+       setting this to 2 selcets the O_RDONLY flag, this is used for both reading and writing

 - Read:

         man -s 2 read

-    - Syscall: 0
+    0) Syscall: 0
+    1) File Descriptor:

 - Write: